LeeAnnEditor/o365hq/services/Exchange Online Administrator on Demand.md

 Our **objective** is to provide on demand support for your Exchange Online tenant issues.

-### Our responsibilities
+### IT Partner responsibilities

 -   Set up mailbox features
 -   Monitor Exchange Online via the Exchange Online admin center (EAC)
 -   Recover deleted items in a user's mailbox
--   Create shared mailboxes so a group of people can monitor and send email from a common email address.
+-   Create shared mailboxes so a group of people can monitor and send email from a common email address
--   Set up anti-spam and malware filters for the organization.
+-   Set up anti-spam and malware filters for the organization

 ### Client responsibilities

 -   Any issues not related directly to Exchange Online

-### Out of the scope of this service (additional cost items)
+### Outside  the scope of this service (additional cost items)

 -   Training of customer team
 -   Desktop software settings